monadius/vscode-hol-light/README.md

     Sends selected text to HOL Light.
 If no text is selected, then text at the cursor position separated by `;;` is sent to HOL Light and the cursor position is moved to the next statement.

+1) **HOL Light: Send All Statements before the Cursor Position to REPL**

+    Default shortcut: `Alt + A`

+    Sends all statements before the cursor position (including a statement at the cursor position) to a HOL Light REPL.

 1) **HOL Light: Set Current Term as a Goal**

     Default shortcut: `Alt + G`